tsender/auto_scene_gen/documentation/creating_scenarios.md

 ## Terminology

-In the context of the AutoSceneGen ecosystem, a *scene* refers to the physical static operating environment for a system (this includes the geometric structure and any textural properties like weather conditions).
+In the context of the AutoSceneGen ecosystem, a *scene* refers to the physical static operating environment for the vehicle (this includes the geometric structure and any textural properties like weather conditions).
 The *environment* describes both the static and dynamic elements of the entire operating environment (including any dynamic actors).
 And the *scenario* combines the static and dynamic environment descriptions with the task assigned to the vehicle/agent and any constraints that may be imposed on its behavior.

 Whether we are discussing the scene, environment, or scenario, all of these objects are composed of a collection of attributes that define that particular object.
 We will decompose these attributes into various categories, with the main ones being:
 - Strutural Attributes: These attributes define the geometry of all structural objects that compose the scene.
 This includes the ground plane, static obstacles, water bodies, etc.
 - Textural Attributes: These attributes enhance the visual realism of the environment by describing visual effects.
 These attributes include weather intensities.
-- Operational Attributes: These attributes describe operational constraints on the test system's behavior  (e.g., go/no-go zones, speed ranges, etc.), can define the system's task, as well as describe the behavior of other agents.
+- Operational Attributes: These attributes describe operational constraints on the vehicle's behavior  (e.g., go/no-go zones, speed ranges, etc.), can define the vehicle's task, as well as describe the behavior of other agents.

 ## AutoSceneGenWorkerRef